FAQs

 Can people with schizophrenia recover or manage their symptoms?

 Yes.
-Many people with schizophrenia find stability and purpose through a combination of treatment, support systems, and community understanding.
+Many people with schizophrenia find stability and purpose with appropriate treatment and strong support.
 Recovery looks different for everyone, but it is possible.

 How can I support a loved one living with schizophrenia?

-Start by listening without judgment and educating yourself about the condition.
+Start by listening without judgment and taking time to learn about the condition.
 Your support can make a real difference.
-Encourage treatment, create a calm and predictable environment, and offer patience during setbacks.
+Encouraging treatment and responding with patience during difficult moments can also help create a sense of stability.

 What should I do if someone I know is in crisis?

 If someone is in immediate danger or experiencing a mental health crisis, call 988 or seek emergency assistance.
-Remain calm, speak clearly, and avoid escalating the situation.
+Staying calm and communicating clearly can help prevent the situation from escalating.

 How can I help reduce stigma surrounding schizophrenia?

-Speak up when you hear misinformation, share real stories and facts, and use respectful, person-first language.
+Speak up when you hear misinformation and help correct it by sharing accurate information and lived experiences.
 Advocacy starts with small, consistent actions.